RORC | CARIBBEAN 600

 THE EVENT

 This race is an absolute must for any offshore sailing junkie wanting to bag all the offshore 600nm races… Or anyone who fancies 600 miles round the cans (Caribbean Islands) racing in the tropical trade winds with every condition and wind angle imaginable being thrown at you!
+Aboard Emily of Cowes we expect the race to take 3-4 days.

 THE PLAN